Handling persistent, vexatious or aggressive complaints

 When is a complaint considered serial or persistent?

-Once your school has followed all the stages of its complaints procedure, the chair of governors can tell the complainant that the matter is closed.
+Once your school has followed all the stages of its complaints procedure and a complainant is still dissatisfied and tries to reopen the same issue, your school can tell the complainant that the procedure has been completed and the matter is closed.

-If the complainant tries to re-open the same issue, this can be classed as a persistent or ‘serial’ complaint.
-This classification makes it easier for you to justify closing a complaint, and to stop responding to it.
+If the complainant tries to reopen the same issue, this can be classed as a persistent or ‘serial’ complaint.
+Your school may choose not to respond.

-Read more about this in the DfE's guidance for maintained schools and academies.
+See more advice on this later in the article and in the DfE's guidance for maintained schools and academies

 Close serial or persistent complaints, and stop responding